saytat/Notebooks/2015-11-27-Virtual_Reality.md

 + Not VR, this.
 Is there a social media that is voice based, aural, not visual, and not only for the blind?

++ Marshall McLuhall writes in his essay "Challenges..." that artists are the only ones who are capable of engaging and negotiating with new technologies; they are capable because they are the only ones who are fully sensient to the present.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.